Constraints on the rotating self-dual black hole with quasi-periodic oscillations: Introduction

-In addition to the previews observation constrain methods, high-precision X-ray timing observations of black hole X-ray binaries provide us with an excellent opportunity to test the nature of gravity in strong gravitational fields and to gain a deeper understanding of the geometric structure of black hole spacetime \cite{Stella:1997tc, Stella:1998mq}.
-As a class of transient source, X-ray binary systems are composed of a compact central object, either a black hole or a neutron star, that attracts material from a stellar companion.
-Near the compact central object, the attracted material reaches such high temperatures that it emits bright X-rays – allowing us to observe the relativistic motion of matter in strong gravitational fields and probe the ultra-dense matter that makes up neutron stars.
-With current observational capabilities, these systems are impossible to be imaged directly as their angular size is typically sub-nano-arcseconds, but their observable rapid temporal X-ray variability allows us to indirectly map the accretion flow \cite{Ingram:2019mna, Remillard:2006fc}.
-In particular, quasi-periodic oscillation (QPO) is the manner in which the X-ray light from an astronomical object flickers about certain frequencies.
-When QPOs, as a peculiar astronomical phenomenon, were discovered more than 40 years ago \cite{1979Natur.278..434S}, it has been difficult to determine their physical origin unambiguously, but observations over the last ~ decade have accumulated rich data for this astrophysical phenomenon and greatly enhanced our understanding.
-Readers can refer to \cite{Ingram:2019mna} and \cite{Remillard:2006fc} and references therein for more details in this field.
+Since the 1980s, the QPOs were discovered as a peculiar astronomical phenomenon \cite{1979Natur.278..434S}, high-precision X-ray timing observations of black hole X-ray binaries provide us with a new excellent approach to test the nature of gravity in strong gravitational fields and to gain a deeper understanding of the geometric structure of black hole spacetime \cite{Stella:1997tc, Stella:1998mq}.
+A typical X-ray binary system is composed of a donor star and a compact central object, either a black hole or a neutron star, which accretes material from its stellar companion, causing the accretion disk to reach X-ray emitting temperatures, so that we are able to observe the relativistic motion of matter in strong gravitational fields and probe the ultra-dense matter that makes up neutron stars.
+If QPOs occurs in these systems, which manifests the X-ray light from an astronomical object flickers about certain frequencies, the typical angular resolution of their imaging is sub-nano-arcseconds, exceeding the observation level of existing imaging instruments, but their observable rapid temporal X-ray variability allows us to indirectly map the accretion flow \cite{Ingram:2019mna, Remillard:2006fc}.